Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Teaching gradually by rewarding split seconds of calm behaviors and then building on duration.
 If you ask too much at once, especially in the initial stages of learning, you'll likely cause frustration.

-Basically, I look forward teaching these two important points:
+Basically, I look forward to teaching these three important points:

-- that calm behaviors unlock a world of of rewards
+- That calm behaviors unlock a world of rewards.

-- that by waiting and not getting a reward right away, there are far off more and better rewards.
+- That by waiting and not getting a reward right away, there are far more and better rewards.

 - Some dogs start pacing back and forth when they are frustrated.

-- Whining, barking can be vocal manifestations of frustration.
+- Whining or barking can be vocal manifestations of frustration.

-- If your dog tends to get frustrated when on leash and sees other dogs or people, read my hub on barrier frustration.
+- If your dog tends to get frustrated when on leash and sees other dogs or people, read my article on barrier frustration.
 And if your dog gets too revved up at the sight of treats try using some kibble.
-Many dogs are bored by kibbel, so in frustrated Fido it may just work right to take the edge off.
+Many dogs are bored by kibble, so in a frustrated Fido, it may just work right to take the edge off.

-Frustration tolerance therefore depicts a dog's ability to cope with not getting what it wants.
-Some dogs are better in this than others, but with time and consistency with most dogs you are able to change their frustration threshold for the better.
+Frustration tolerance depicts a dog's ability to cope with not getting what it wants.
+Some dogs are better in this than others, but with time and consistency, you are able to change most dogs' frustration threshold for the better.